Hydrar/vulkan-overlay/README.md

 This is the set of libraries, GL, EGL, GLX, GBM, Vulkan, OpenCL, VDPAU, etc.

+* amdgpu-pro-driver-16.20.3 tested on 4.6.0-rc7 and most of the other RC's.
+* amdgpu-pro-driver-16.30.3-306809 tested on 4.7.0-rc5, segfaults on trying to start X.
+  - This uses the new LRU stuff in the ttm_bo_driver which is not in kernels below 4.7.

 ### sys-kernel/amdgpu-pro-dkms

 This is the kernel module source for the hybrid stack, this has extra ioctl's that are required for the rest of the stack.
 Tested on 4.6-rc7.
 The X log indicates that the kernel module is working.

+* Version tests, as above for the drivers.

 ### media-libs/vulkan-base